 - The vehicle door nearest the car seat was fully intact;

 - The occupant space inside the vehicle was fully intact;

-- No visible damage to the CRS is evident;
+- There was no visible damage to the CRS is evident;

 - No child in a CRS sustained injuries; and

 - No other passenger in the vehicle sustained injuries.

 Even after a minor crash, the Insurance Institute of Highway Safety (IIHS) recommends that parents look for damage to the CRS, such as:

 Most importantly, place the CRS on a flat, level surface and verify that it makes full contact with the surface and that no twisting or tweaking is present.

 The NHTSA reports that vehicle crashes are the leading cause of death for children between age one and age 13.
 Consequently, choosing the right car seat is the most effective way to protect kids from injury during a vehicle crash.
 In Florida, state law also mandates that children ride in car seats.